Aizxmartin/MarketValue-2025-2026/README.md

-# CMA Diagnostic Tool
+# CMA Diagnostic Tool (No Basement Adjustment)

-Upload MLS data and generate a detailed market valuation report.
+Streamlit app to generate CMA reports using AG SF only.
+PDF used only to extract RealAVM.